oxedom/parker/client/README.md

 Add PM2 Yaml to repo
 SOrted
 Sort out public and static folder
+Sort out CD/CI with docker
+Make save button change color when a setting has changed.
+Add a reset settings
 //Not that good currently.
 Needs implementation
 Check out mobile responsive
 Still need to see if I can use them a lot.